What is the blood sugar sensor for?

 What about if you ate the same meal, but you also ate something else just before it?

 Your sandwich (second meal) would cause a bigger spike in your blood sugar compared to if you ate it while you were fasted.
-What you eat before a meal and how long before can both impact your blood sugar response.
+Your previous meals can impact your blood sugar response.

 For all these reasons, your blood sugar measurements to the meals you log may not give the whole picture.
 That's why we use your standardized muffin test to help predict your responses to all foods, even those you didn't test.